Scheels: Locations

 Scheels owns and operates thirty-four stores in sixteen U.S. states, mostly located in the Midwest.
 There are five stores in North Dakota, two of which are in Fargo.
 There are also locations in Bismarck, Grand Forks, and Minot.

 There are five stores in Minnesota, which are located in Eden Prairie, Mankato, Moorhead, St. Cloud, and Rochester.
 South Dakota has two stores in Sioux Falls and Rapid City.
 Iowa has four stores, which are located in Cedar Falls, Coralville, Sioux City, and West Des Moines.
 Illinois has one store, which can be found in Springfield.
 Nebraska, has two locations in Lincoln and Omaha.
 Wisconsin has two locations in Eau Claire and Appleton.
 Kansas has two locations in Wichita and Overland Park.
 The company opened its newest location on October 19, 2024, in Tulsa, Oklahoma.

 On December 3, 2012, Scheels announced that it would be opening the company's new flagship store in Overland Park, Kansas, in the Corbin Park outdoor retail village.
 The store would be a 222,000 sqft, two-story building.
 CEO Steve Scheel said that he had grand plans for the interior of the store.
 Customers will enter the store under a 16,000-gallon aquarium, complete with a coral reef and scuba divers to feed the fish daily.
 A 65 ft, 16-car Ferris wheel also will be in the store, in addition to sport simulators and a walk of U.S. presidents.
 Scheels opened its new flagship store in Overland Park, Kansas, on June 27, 2015.

 On July 11, 2020, Scheels opened a two-story, 250,000 sqft store at the Eden Prairie Center in Eden Prairie, MN.

 Outside of the Midwest, Montana has three Scheels locations in Billings, Missoula, and Great Falls.
 Utah has a location in Sandy.
 Colorado has two locations in Johnstown and Colorado Springs.
+In 2029, a third Colorado location will open in Littleton.
 Nevada has one location in Sparks.
 Idaho has one store in Meridian.
-The company is set to open a second Texas location in Cedar Park, coming 2026.

 In May 2020, the Scheels opened a location in Texas, located in The Colony.
 At 331,000 sqft, this store is the largest Scheels and largest all-sports store in the world.
+The company is set to open a second Texas location in Cedar Park on August 29, 2026.

 On May 19, 2020, Macerich announced that Scheels will open its first Arizona location at Chandler Fashion Center in the fall of 2023, replacing a vacant Nordstrom.